Jeito

 Series A in 2020

-InnoSkel is a biotechnology company focused on developing therapies for rare skeletal diseases, particularly those classified as type 2 collagenopathies.
-Among these, Spondyloepiphyseal Dysplasia congenita (SEDc) is notable as it is the second leading cause of dwarfism worldwide.
-InnoSkel's lead gene therapy asset for SEDc has shown promising efficacy in initial studies.
-The company is dedicated to addressing the unmet medical needs of patients with skeletal dysplasia, ensuring their perspectives are integral to its mission.
-InnoSkel emerged as a spin-out from the Institut de Biology Valrose at Inserm, the French National Institute of Health and Medical Research, and operates from Nice, France.
+InnoSkel is a biotechnology company based in Nice, France, focused on developing therapies for rare skeletal disorders, specifically targeting type 2 collagenopathies.
+Among these disorders, Spondyloepiphyseal Dysplasia congenita (SEDc) stands out as the most severe and is identified as the second leading cause of dwarfism globally.
+InnoSkel's lead gene therapy asset for SEDc has shown promising efficacy in preliminary studies.
+The company's primary goal is to enhance the quality of life for patients affected by skeletal dysplasia by addressing their unmet medical needs, with an emphasis on incorporating patient perspectives into their development processes.
+InnoSkel originated as a spin-out from the Institut de Biology Valrose at Inserm, the French National Institute of Health and Medical Research.

 SparingVision